penn-wonderlab/networks_book/_sources/ch3-learning-in-networks.md

 2. Theories of learning would provide grounding for network construction.
 As explained in Haythornthwaite (2015) and Poquet & Chen (in press), constructing networks from learning data is not always straightforward.
 Theories of learning offer guidance and justification for the construciton of network models to represent learning.

-As illustrated by this figure from Poquet & Chen (in press), a social network of learners can be constructed in different ways based on distinctive views of learning including knowledge building, networked learning, and connectivism.
+As illustrated by this figure from Poquet & Chen (2024), a social network of learners can be constructed in different ways based on distinctive views of learning including knowledge building, networked learning, and connectivism.

 At the core of each network model, we ask: What is about the *generative processes of learning* according to the network-based view of learning?
 The answer to this question differs across these three theories.